Cavanaugh Interstellar Cover Mockup

 She adjusted her wings in what seemed like a formal gesture, then touched the ornament around her neck and spoke softly.
 “I am Shai’Hara-Lee.
 Here to seek treaty with those who created the K’ltchy field.”
 She straightened herself out and looked expectantly at us all, me somewhat more than the others.
 I hoped it was because I was in front and not because I was staring at her.

 Lily cleared her throat, which was enough to get me started.

-”Then a ship is dispatched to form a treaty to protect your civilization and ours from misuse of the field.”
+She paused again.
+I still did not know what she meant.
+Undeterred, she continued, ”…a ship is dispatched to form a treaty to protect your civilization and ours from any misuse of the field.”

 “Do you speak for all?”

 “I can speak for all of us here,” I didn’t look at the others.
 “We are…”

 I trailed off as Vlad interrupted, limping over and handing me what was left of a lab coat.
 He looked at her, then back at me, nodding pointedly at the coat.